Robert C. Winthrop: Descendants

 His granddaughter, Robert Jr.'s daughter Margaret Tyndal Winthrop (1880–1970), married James Grant Forbes on November 28, 1906.
-James and Margaret were the parents of Rosemary Isabel Forbes, who married Richard John Kerry and were the parents of John Forbes Kerry, the U.S. secretary of state, U.S. senator and 2004 presidential candidate.
+James and Margaret were the parents of Rosemary Isabel Forbes, who married Richard John Kerry and were the parents of John Forbes Kerry, the U.S. secretary of state, U.S. senator from Massachusetts.
 James and Margaret also are the parents of Fiona Diedre Forbes (1924–2010), who married Alain Gauthier Lalonde (1913–1974), the parents of Brice Lalonde, French Minister of the Environment and 1981 French presidential candidate.